jefeish/cascading-merge-app/docs/INSTALLATION.md

 ## 🚀 Method 1: Automated Setup (Recommended)

-The easiest way to create a GitHub App using the manifest flow.
+The easiest way to create a GitHub App using Probot's built-in manifest flow.

 ### Step 1: Clone and Install